-Scroll down to check out 13 of our favorite new(ish) reads that have all of the facts and will keep you reading late into the night.
+Scroll down to check out 14 of our favorite new(ish) reads that have all of the facts and will keep you reading late into the night.

 1. The Girl’s Guide to Joining the Resistance: A Feminist Handbook on Fighting for Good

 This book is our new go-to.
 It outlines everything young women need to know on pivotal women’s rights issues and offers a blueprint for those who want to take a stand and participate in the cause.

 You may have seen him featured in David Letterman’s recent interview with Barack Obama.
 He’s one of the key figures of the civil rights movement, and his commitment to justice and nonviolence has taken him from a segregated schoolroom to the 1963 March on Washington and from receiving beatings from state troopers to receiving the Medal of Freedom.

-3. Brown v. the Board of Education
+4. Brown v. the Board of Education

 Although known as Brown v. the Board of Education, the ruling applied not just to the case of Linda Carol Brown, an African American third grader refused entry to an all-white school in Kansas, but also to cases involving children in South Carolina, Delaware, Virginia, and Washington, D.C.
 This is the story of the many people who stood up to racial inequality, some risking significant danger and hardship, and of the careful strategizing by the NAACP.

-4. This Land is Our Land: A History of American Immigration
+5. This Land is Our Land: A History of American Immigration

 On the one hand, we see our country as a haven for the poor and oppressed; anyone, no matter his or her background, can find freedom here and achieve the “American Dream.”
 On the other hand, we set boundaries and restrictions on who may come to this country and whether they may become citizens.

 If you’re looking to know more about the backstory of immigration in the U.S., particularly the ways in which government policy and popular responses to immigrant groups has evolved, check out This Land is Our Land.

 On the flip side, this book features the powerful voices of indigenous women across North America.
 It presents an eclectic collection of poems, essays, interviews, and art that combine to express the experience of being a Native woman.
 Stories of abuse, humiliation, and stereotyping are countered by the voices of passionate women making themselves heard and demanding change.

-6. Blood, Bullets, and Bones
+7. Blood, Bullets, and Bones

 Author Bridget Heos uses real-life cases to tell the history of modern forensic science, from the first test for arsenic poisoning to fingerprinting, firearm and blood spatter analysis, DNA evidence, and more.
 By turns captivating and shocking, Blood, Bullets, and Bones demonstrates the essential role forensic science has played in our criminal justice system.

-7. Girl Code
+8. Girl Code

 Girl Code is the story of Andy and Sophie, two teenage tech phenoms who met at Girls Who Code summer camp.
 They teamed up to create a viral video game and ended up becoming world famous.

 Get ready for an inside look at the tech industry, the true power of coding, and some of the amazing women who are shaping the world.

-8. Dear Bully
+9. Dear Bully

 Seventy of today’s top authors come together to share their stories about bullying — as silent observers on the sidelines of high school, as victims, and as perpetrators — in a collection at turns moving and self-effacing, but always deeply personal.

-9. Queer, There, and Everywhere
+10. Queer, There, and Everywhere

 From high-profile figures like Abraham Lincoln and Eleanor Roosevelt to the trailblazing gender-ambiguous Queen of Sweden and a bisexual blues singer who didn’t make it into your history books, these astonishing true stories uncover a rich heritage that encompasses every culture, in every era.

-10. The 57 Bus: A True Story of Two Teenagers and the Crime That Changed Their Lives
+11. The 57 Bus: A True Story of Two Teenagers and the Crime That Changed Their Lives

 Both were high school students from Oakland, California, one of the most diverse cities in the country, but they inhabited different worlds.
 Each day, their paths overlapped for a mere eight minutes.
 But one afternoon on the bus ride home from school, a single reckless act left Sasha severely burned, and Richard charged with two hate crimes and facing life imprisonment.

-11. Vincent and Theo
+12. Vincent and Theo

 Confidant, champion, sympathizer, friend, Theo supported Vincent has he struggled to find his path in life.
 They shared everything, swapping stories of lovers and friends, successes and disappointments, dreams and ambitions.
 Meticulously researched, drawing on the 658 letters Vincent wrote to Theo during his lifetime, this book weaves a tale of two lives intertwined and the love of the Van Gogh brothers.

-12. Unfiltered: No Shame, No Regrets, Just Me
+13. Unfiltered: No Shame, No Regrets, Just Me

 It’s hilarious and heartbreaking, and tackles subjects that many young women struggle with: body image, self-confidence, relationships, family, dating, and the list goes on …

 For the first time ever, Lily shares her life and her own deepest secrets, underlining that every single one of us experiences pain and heartbreak.
 She’s learned that all it takes is one person standing up and saying something for everyone else to realize they’re not alone.
 It will inspire you to be who you are, to say what you feel, and to live your life unfiltered.

-13. Almost Adulting
+14. Almost Adulting